A Formalism for the Transport and Matching of Coupled Beams in Accelerators: Conclusion

 \section{Conclusion}

 In conclusion, we have presented an explicit formalism that governs the transformation of coupled beam optics functions in a similar way to the transformation of uncoupled beam Twiss functions.
 The coupled optics are derived from both Mais-Ripken parametrization and Lebedev-Bogacz eigenvector parametrization.
 We have shown the connection and equivalence between the Mais-Ripken and Lebedev-Bogacz parameters.
 Using the transfer matrix method with the generating vectors as the basis, it is straightforward to create an optimization routine to find the optimal periodic functions.
 Using a method for matching and optimizing coupled functions, we have shown that a fully coupled lattice can be created.
 The capability of producing matched coupled lattices will help explore new options for future accelerator and collider designs that could benefit from potential advantages in the unexplored area of coupled dynamics, such as the application of circular-mode beams and what they might offer.
+We have also given a picture of linear difference resonance that arises from skew perturbation to a system and related the emittance exchange principle to the coupled optics functions with visualizations.
 We have also presented a method for extracting eigenmode emittances from observables that could be measured in fully coupled lattices.
 Having a transfer matrix method for coupled optics functions enables the integration of this method into well-known design codes.
 It could also enable future AI/ML modeling for coupled lattice design, which would eventually lead to interesting new designs that we have not yet thought of.